Love Is Leaving

 "Love is Leaving" is a song by English singer, songwriter, DJ, fashion designer and photographer Boy George.
 It was written by George and German DJ Mike Koglin, who also produced this track, and released in 1996 as a single only.
 Becoming a sizeable club hit in Europe, the song peaked at number three in Italy and number 61 on the Eurochart Hot 100 in December 1996.
 Outside Europe, it was successful in Israel, peaking at number-one in March 1997.
 The single also charted in Australia, reaching number 70.
-The accompanying music video for "Love is Leaving" was directed by Ben Unwin and is shot in black-and-white.
-Larry Flick from Billboard complimented the song as an "anthem", while another editor, Paul Verna, complimented it as a "gem".
+The accompanying black-and-white music video was directed by Ben Unwin.
+Larry Flick from Billboard magazine complimented the song as an "anthem", while another Billboard editor, Paul Verna, complimented it as a "gem".